Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Introduction

-The Event Horizon Telescope (EHT) has provided the first horizon-scale image of Sagittarius A* (Sgr A*), the supermassive object at the center of our galaxy \citep{EHT2022_I}.
+The Event Horizon Telescope (EHT) has provided the first horizon-scale image of Sgr A*~\citep{EHT2022_I}.
 This landmark observation opens the door to testing the nature of compact objects in the strong gravity regime.
-While the image is broadly consistent with the predictions of general relativity for a Kerr black hole, it does not definitively rule out the existence of exotic compact objects (ECOs) that mimic many black hole features but lack an event horizon \citep{CarballoRubio2022,Vagnozzi2022,Shaikh2022}.
-Current resolution and modeling uncertainties allow for a range of ECO models—such as boson stars, gravastars, or wormholes—to remain compatible with the EHT data \citep{GRMHDECO2024}.
+While the image is broadly consistent with the predictions of general relativity for a Kerr black hole, it does not definitively rule out the existence of ECOs~\citep{EHT2022_VI, CarballoRubio2022, Vagnozzi2022, Shaikh2022, Ayzenberg2025}.
+Current resolution and modeling uncertainties allow for a range of ECO models—such as boson stars, gravastars, or wormholes—to remain compatible with the EHT data~\citep{GRMHDECO2024}.

 Since 2001, outbursts of radiation called flares have been detected from Sgr~A* in X-rays~\citep{Baganoff2001, Nowak2012, Neilsen2013, Barriere2014, Ponti2015, Haggard2019}, near-infrared~\citep[NIR;][]{Genzel2003, Ghez2004, Hornstein2007, Hora2014} and radio~\citep{Yusef-Zadeh2006, Bower2015, Brinkerink2015}.
 In the past two decades, Sgr~A* flares have been the subject of intense observational campaigns and research, although no consensus has yet been reached on their physical origin.
 Indeed, multiple types of models exist for Sgr~A* flares including (among others) red noise~\citep{Do2009}, hot-spot~\citep{Genzel2003, Broderick2006, Hamaus2009}, ejected blob~\citep{Vincent2014}, star-disk interaction~\citep{Nayakshin2004}, disk instability~\citep{Tagger2006}, or magnetic reconnection~\citep{Aimar2023, Lin2023}.